-The WOC was launched in 2008 as a nonprofit organization to advance industry leadership and collaboration in ocean sustainable development, science and stewardship.
-The WOC is an international organization registered in the US and the UK, has a global footprint of action and Membership and is administrated by the Secretariat under the direction of a Board of Directors comprised of senior industry representatives from around the world.
+The WOC was launched in 2010 as a nonprofit organization to advance industry leadership and collaboration in ocean sustainable development, science and stewardship.
+The WOC is an international organization registered in the US, has a global footprint of action and Membership and is administrated by the Secretariat under the direction of a Board of Directors comprised of senior industry representatives from around the world.

 Aligning core ocean business interests with sustainable development is critical to achieving healthy oceans.
 The WOC was created to address the Ocean Business Community’s needs, opportunities and challenges for a coordinated cross sectoral approach to ocean sustainable development, responsible use and environmental management.

-As Paul Holthus was co-leading the Global Marine Program of IUCN-The World Conservation Union in the mid-1990s, outreach to ocean industries confirmed the business community’s interest in ocean sustainability issues, but revealed the limitations of what responsible companies could achieve individually.
+In the mid-1990s, Mr Paul Holthus was co-leading the Global Marine Program of IUCN-The World Conservation Union.
+Outreach to ocean industries confirmed the business community’s interest in ocean sustainability issues, but revealed the limitations of what responsible companies could achieve individually.
 Many companies were interested in developing inter-industry leadership and collaboration as a way to better address ocean issues, but saw no means of making this happen.

 The need and opportunity for a global industry alliance on ocean sustainable development became clear and compelling.